jma8774/Slot-Machine-Crypto/README.md

-# Slot-Machine-Crypto
+# Cryptocurrency Slot Machine
-(12/2020 - 06/2021) Senior Design Project - A slot machine app with cryptocurrency payments.
+(12/2020 - 06/2021) Senior Design Project - A slot machine app that uses the Ethereum blockchain technology on the Kovan Test Network.

 ## Deployment
-The app can be found [here](https://crypto-slot-machine.herokuapp.com/) on Heroku. <br/>
+The app can be found [here](https://crypto-slot-machine.herokuapp.com/) on Heroku.

+## Demonstration
 Quick demo convering most of the features can be found here on [YouTube](https://youtu.be/FcxqHsu04is).

 ## Preview